safex/safex-blockchain-explorer/README.md

  - showing encrypted payments ID,
  - showing ring signatures,
  - showing transaction extra field,
- - showing public components of Monero addresses,
+ - showing public components of Safex addresses,
- - decoding which outputs and mixins belong to the given Monero address and viewkey,
+ - decoding which outputs and mixins belong to the given Safex address and viewkey,
  - can prove that you send Safex cash to someone,
  - detailed information about ring members, such as, their age, timescale and their ring sizes,
  - showing number of amount output indices,